streetcomplete/StreetComplete/README.md

 * Different app name, which means edits made with this version will not be counted in StreetComplete statistics (used in notes and changesets: StreetComplete_ee)

 A more detailed list of changes can be found in the [changelog](app/src/main/res/raw/changelog_ee.yml).

+## Permissions
+EE has more permissions than normal StreetComplete: `ACCESS_BACKGROUND_LOCATION` and `POST_NOTIFICATIONS`.
+Both are used only in an experimental feature to notify about nearby quests when the app is in background.

 ## Translations
 Translations for strings added in expert edition can be done [on POEditor](https://poeditor.com/join/project/iAUihUmKW7).